sarthak268/sarthak268.github.io/_pages/space_to_grow.md

 - Driven cost of launching down by 90%; $62M per launch or $2800 per kg ~ 5% of what it cost the shuttle --> launching is the first step to building anything in space
 - Proven market-oriented approach to space can work; most valuable private company
 - Musk realized we needed a Moore's law in space: cost per pound to space is constantly decreasing
-- Ideology: <b>Failure</b> is an option here.
+- Ideology: <i>Failure</i> is an option here.
 Learn from failure, improve the prototype and test it again
 - 6 years of failed attempts and 3 failed launches --> 4th attempt was successful, and the company took off
-- Three ingredients of success:
+- Four ingredients of success:
     - <i>Iteration:</i> became famous for blowing up things, came up with the simplest, lightest and cheapest solution, removing all overengineered parts (for reliablity), published a video compilation of failures, risk-embracing combined with Musk's sense of urgency
     - <i>Vertical Integration:</i> brought production of critical components -- especially those central to the performance or requiring high rates of iteration -- in-house and buy off-the-shelf where cost-vs-performance favoured, ~70% of components were in-house
     - <i>Economies of Scale:</i> designed reusable rockets, virtuous cycle of lower costs leading to greater demand allowing more efficient scales